-This policy will be reviewed annually and updated as needed.
-All changes made during reviews will be implemented immediately and staff and volunteers will trained in any changes.
+This policy will be reviewed annually by Board or designate and updated as needed.
+All changes made during reviews will be implemented immediately and staff and volunteers will be trained in any changes.

 S 12 Reporting Incidents/Accidents/Injury

 When a person using the support services of the Association is involved in an incident, accident, is injured or dies, the Association will ensure that the appropriate people are notified and that the proper documentation is completed.